center-for-threat-informed-defense/summiting-the-pyramid/docs/analytic-design/buildingdetections.rst

 Correlation is most useful when the relationship between observations provides information that the individual analytics cannot provide independently.

-See :ref:`Chaining Analytics <chaining-analytics>` for guidance on combining analytics through direct and loose correlation.
+See :ref:`Chaining Analytics <Chaining Analytics>` for guidance on combining analytics through direct and loose correlation.